Uber loses UK tribunal appeal over driver employment rights

 Uber’s appeal against the ruling was heard in September.
 But the Employment Appeal Tribunal has now upheld the original verdict — denying a first appeal.

-And while the original employment tribunal ruling only applies to the individuals who brought the case it sets a legal precedent for other Uber drivers to mount challenges over their own employment status.
+And while the original employment tribunal ruling only applies to the group of individuals who brought the case it sets a legal precedent for other Uber drivers to mount challenges over their own employment status.

 The company has previously said that if it had to provide all the ~50,000 ‘self-employed’ Uber drivers on its platform in the UK with workers’ rights it would cost the company “tens of millions” of pounds.